Gas Exports Hurt Frontline Communities

-Currently in the U.S. there are 21 LNG terminal expansions or new terminals in various stages of planning, approval and financing.
+Currently in the U.S. there are 20 gas terminal expansions or new terminals in various stages of planning, approval and financing.

-A May 2021 report from the International Energy Agency concluded that most of the facilities where the gas is liquefied for export currently under construction or at the planning stage should not be built if the world is going to achieve net-zero emissions by 2050.
-Other recent analyses from Natural Resources Defense Council and Global Energy Monitor similarly detail how the continued expansion of LNG exports from the United States would be incompatible with the Paris Climate Agreement, jeopardizing U.S. climate goals while simultaneously derailing them for the rest of the world.
+According to the International Energy Agency, most of those projects cannot be built if the world is going to achieve net-zero emissions by 2050.
+Other recent analyses from Environmental Integrity Project, Natural Resources Defense Council and Global Energy Monitor similarly detail how the continued expansion of gas exports from the United States would be incompatible with the Paris Climate Agreement, jeopardizing U.S. climate goals while simultaneously derailing them for the rest of the world.

-LNG Blocks the Development of Renewable Energy Overseas
+Exporting U.S. Gas Blocks the Development of Renewable Energy

-Instead, it would saddle those nations with new fossil-fuel infrastructure that would be quickly stranded if global warming is to be limited to 1.5°C. And since renewable energy and battery storage pricing has dropped precipitously in recent years, wind and solar can already outcompete gas in many global markets.
+Nations like Pakistan and Bangladesh are already suffering power shortages because of their exposure to the highly volatile global gas market, and continued gas expansion risks further saddling developing economies with new fossil-fuel infrastructure that would be quickly stranded if global warming is to be limited to 1.5°C. And since renewable energy and battery storage pricing has dropped precipitously in recent years, wind and solar can already or will soon outcompete gas in many global markets.